svanheule/icecube-display/doc/usb-interface.md

 rates.

 ### Protocol specifics ###
-In a first implementation, the [default control endpoint](\ref usb_endpoint_control) is extended with one vendor specific command.
+In a first implementation, the [default control endpoint](\ref usb_endpoint_control) is only extended with some vendor specific control commands.
 See section 9.3 of the [USB 2.0 specification](http://www.usb.org/developers/docs/usb20_docs/) for more details.

 Request name       | bmRequestType | bRequest | wValue | wIndex |   wLength